 - Outlook integration errors.

 Priority 3 cases have an 8 hour response time during business hours.
 Response times are carried forward to the next business day.

 VIA are responsible for grading cases with a priority.
-If you believe a case should have a higher priority than the assigned priority, please speak to the escalation engineer.
+If you believe a case should have a higher priority than the assigned priority, please request to speak to an escalation engineer.

 If for any reason a ticket is not solved, and not escalated automatically, please request that the ticket is escalated to the next level engineer.

 Tickets that are not related to a support incident, for example, requests for changes to Via Connect, and portal admin changes that can be completed by the domain admin (name changes, call route alterations etc) are not covered by the P1-P3 Priority Categories.